flare up

 双语例句

-火势随时可能重新变大。 - He stood watching it flare up until the last shred was consumed.
+火势随时可能重新变大。 - He would flare up at the slightest provocation.

 如果你陷入情感困境,会爆发争端。 - Environmental degradation and changing weather patterns allow known diseases to flare up in unexpected places, at unexpected times, and with unprecedented numbers of cases.